AndyTWF/AndyTWF/README.md

 ### 🏫 Educator

 If you didn't already notice...
-I really love sharing my expertise and passion for technology with others!
+I really love sharing my expertise and passion for technology with anyone who will listen!
 As well as spending a lot of time growing and mentoring junior developers, I have done a number of guest lectures and lunchtime talks:

 #### Aviation Safety - University of Bath